mamh-android/mem/scripts/readme.txt

 - adb_watch
   Script to 'watch' adb shell outputs

+- ksm_enable.sh
+  Enables/disables KSM feature on device.
+If no parameters supplied, it enables ksm on device, or if "ksm_enable.sh 0", disables ksm on device.

-- enable_ksm.sh
+- zram_enable.sh
-  Enables/disables KSM feature on device
+  Enables/disables zRAM feature on device.
+If no parameters supplied, it enables zRAM on device, or if "zram_enable.sh 0", disables zRAM on device.

-- trace_zram_mem.sh
+- zram_trace_mem.sh
   Excel friendly output to track zRAM memory savings

 - ftrace_*.sh